 - Articles of Incorporation

-- Colorado LLC operating agreement.
+- Colorado LLC operating agreements.

-- Business contract drafting and review
+- Business contract drafting and review for LLC members

-- Colorado limited liability company and partnership disputes
+- Colorado LLC requirements and partnership disputes

 - Breach of fiduciary agreements

-- Colorado LLC member withdrawal
+- Set up LLC member withdrawal

 - Buy Sell Agreements